 The four remaining technologies are the Rolls-Royce SMR, GE-Hitachi’s BWRX-300, the Westinghouse AP300 SMR and Holtec’s SMR-160.

 The 470 MWe Rolls-Royce SMR design is based on a small pressurised water reactor.
 The design was accepted for UK Generic Design Assessment review in March 2022 and completed State 2 in July 2024.
 A Rolls-Royce-led UK SMR consortium aims to build 16 SMRs.
-The consortium – which includes Assystem, Atkins, BAM Nuttall, Jacobs, Laing O’Rourke, National Nuclear Laboratory, the Nuclear Advanced Manufacturing Research Centre and TWI – expects to complete its first unit in the early 2030s and build up to 10 by 2035.
+The consortium – which includes Assystem, Atkins, BAM Nuttall, Jacobs, Laing O’Rourke, and TWI – expects to complete its first unit in the early 2030s and build up to 10 by 2035.
+NNL is supporting the Rolls-Royce SMR as a sub-contractor.

 Chris Cholerton, Rolls-Royce SMR CEO, said “Rolls-Royce SMR is the UK’s only SMR company and is already 18 months ahead of competitors in the regulatory approvals process.
 Today’s news that we will progress to formal negotiation with GBN will help us to maintain this important first-mover advantage.”